(last updated 16 December 2019)

 6. Cornelius Kersley (1868-1950)

 Cornelius Kersley was born at Peter's Diggings near Ballarat.
 As a young adult he moved to Melbourne where he worked as a blacksmith.
-Cornelius, or 'Con' as he was known as, married Wilhelmina Alice Burrows nee Campion (1871-1937) at the St Mary's Roman Catholic Church in West Melbourne on 15 July 1909.
+Cornelius, or 'Con' as he was known as, married Wilhelmina Alice ('Minnie') Burrowes nee Campion (1871-1937) at the St Mary's Roman Catholic Church in West Melbourne on 15 July 1909.
 The marriage certificate, provided by their great granddaughter Barbara Moore, shows that he was then 41 years old.
-Wilhelmina was 38 years old, had been born in Melbourne and was widowed in 1901.
+Minnie was 38 years old, had been born in Melbourne and was widowed in 1901.
 Her parents were said to be Frederick Campion and Harriet Ambrosine Isabella Tucker.
-Cornelius and Wilhelmina were both living at Blackwood Street in North Melbourne and the wedding was witnessed by Anastasia McSweeney and Josephine Tunn (?).
+Cornelius and Minnie were both living at Blackwood Street in North Melbourne and the wedding was witnessed by Anastasia McSweeney and Josephine Tunn (?).
+The 'Ted Bastoe' and a number of other family trees on Ancestry tell us that Wilhelmina was the eldest daughter of Frederick George Campion (1842-82) and Harriet Ambrosine Isabella Tucker (1843-1913) who were married in the inner Melbourne suburb of Fitzroy on 26 April 1871.
+Frederick was a native of Little Totham in Essex in England who, with his sister Alice , had emigrated to Australian in 1860.
+Harriet came from Whitechapel in Middlesex.
+She and Frederick had eleven children in addition to Wilhelmina.
+They both died in Melbourne, Frederick in 1882, the year their youngest child was born, and Harriet in 1913.

-Barbara tells us that Wilhelmina (pictured on the right) had earlier married Arthur Fiennes Burrows, from Bath in Somerset, in Melbourne in 1889 and had four children: Frederick Thomas (1888-1964), Sylvia Daisy (1891-1965), Amy and William Burrows (who died in childbirth).
-Arthur died in Footscray in 1901 although Barbara has not been able to find his death certificate.
-Wilhelmina's son, Frederick Thomas Burrows, enlisted in the First AIF on 1 October 1915.
+Barbara tells us that Minnie (pictured on the right) had earlier married Arthur Fiennes Burrowes (1852-1901), from Bath in Somerset, in Melbourne in 1889 and had four children with him: Frederick Thomas (1888-1964), Sylvia Daisy (1891-1965), Amy Myrtle (1894-1984) and William Burrowes (who died in childbirth in 1900).
+Arthur is said to have died in Footscray in 1901 although Barbara has not been able to find his death certificate.
+Minnie's son, Frederick Thomas Burrows, enlisted in the First AIF on 1 October 1915.
 He was then 18 years old and worked as a presser.
 He proceeded overseas on 7 March 1916 and served with the 24th Battalion in Belgium and France.
 His personal records show that while not wounded he suffered from regular bouts of sickness which, on occasions, landed him in hospital in France and England.
 While in England he was also charged on two occasions for overstaying his leave.
-Frederick survived the war and returned to Australia on the Ulysses in January 1919.
-He died at Chadstone in Melbourne in 1964.
+Frederick survived the war and returned to Australia on the ULYSSES in January 1919.
+He died at in the Melbourne suburb of Chadstone in 1964.
+We don't know whether he married.

 For more details of Cornelius and Wilhelmina and the Kersley and Burrows families, check out Barbara Moore's Pioneering Families of Australia website.